kiarashplusplus/undisk-mcp-tracker/README.md

-# Undisk MCP — Issue Tracker
+# Undisk MCP (mcp.undisk.app)

-Public issue tracker for [Undisk MCP](https://mcp.undisk.app) — undo-first versioned file storage for AI agents.
+This repository is a public issue tracker for [Undisk MCP](https://mcp.undisk.app) versioned file storage for AI agents.

 ## What is Undisk MCP?